saadl27/PuckoPolis/README.md

 # Introduction
-- Welcome in lab 2 of MICRO-315
+- Welcome to the second lab of MICRO-315;
-- `⏱ Duration`: 3 hours
+- `⏱ Duration`: 3 hours.

 ## Goals
-- The rest of this exercise shows all necessary steps to generate a low-level library for the e-puck2 miniature mobile robot written in C
+- Generate a low-level library for the e-puck2 miniature mobile robot written in C;
-- The library targeted in this exercise is a motor control library allowing to set speed and position targets.
+- The library targeted in this exercise is a motor control library allowing to set speed and position targets;
-- 💡 All the documentation concerning the GNU embedded toolchain for ARM processors **arm-none-eabi** and the compiler GCC can be found in the subfolder **installpath/EPuck2_Utils/arm_gcc_toolchain/share/doc/gcc-arm-none-eabi/pdf**
+- 💡 All the documentation concerning the GNU embedded toolchain for ARM processors **arm-none-eabi** and the compiler GCC can be found in the subfolder `installpath/EPuck2_Utils/arm_gcc_toolchain/share/doc/gcc-arm-none-eabi/pdf`.

 ## Methodology
 To achieve the main goal, we will go through the following steps:
-- Understanding how a PWM works.
+- Master PWM signals in the context of the EPuck-2 LEDs;
-- Understanding how a stepper motor works and programming a stepper motor controller in C.
+- Understand how a stepper motor works and programming a stepper motor controller in C;
 - Making a library out of it.

 ## ⚠ TODO before starting the Lab
-- Ensure your local repository is correctly set up as indicated in the [Setting up Git for TPs](https://github.com/EPFL-MICRO-315/TPs-PrivateWiki/wiki/Git-Setting-up-git-for-TPs) wiki page.
+- Ensure your local repository is correctly set up as indicated in the [Setting up Git for TPs](https://github.com/EPFL-MICRO-315/TPs-PrivateWiki/wiki/Git-Setting-up-git-for-TPs) wiki page;
 - Checkout to the branch of the lab:
 ```shell
 git fetch reference # Update your local git index
 git checkout reference/TP2_Exercise

 ```
-This should create a local version of the remote TP2_Exercise branch and give you access to all the files related to this lab.
+This should create a local version of the remote TP2_Exercise branch and give you access to all the files of this lab.
 Alternatively, you can use the VSCode git plug-in or git graph extension to fetch the `reference` remote and checkout to the correct branch.

 Then, create a symbolic link to the ST library (won't compile otherwise) by running the `(Link Library ST)` task
     <p float="left">